ProjectHackernewsGroup04/Documentation/FinalReport.md

 This is our final report for the HackerNews project in Large System Development (LSD) course.
-The course have focus on how to establish a development and production environments with continuously integration (CI) and continuously delivery (CD).
-The scope of the project Hackernews is to implement a functional clone of a the social news website !https://news.ycombinator.com/.
+The course have focus on how to establish a development and production environments with continuous integration (CI) and continuous delivery (CD).
+The scope of the project Hackernews is to implement a functional clone of the social news website !https://news.ycombinator.com/.

-Under the developing phase we will be given other additional requirements to the project.
-We as a developers team have to be flexible and prepared for the further requirements and eventually implement new features or make changes to the system.
-In the production phase of the project, we are assigned new role as operators.
-This means that we will be both; developing our system and in meantime we will also be operating other group’s system.
+Under the developing phase, we have given other additional requirements to the project.
+We — as a developers team have to be flexible and prepared for the further requirements and eventually implement new features or make changes to the system.
+In the production phase of the project, we are assigned for a new role as operators.
+This means that we will be both — developing our system and at the same time, we will also be operating other group’s system.
 The developers and operators will make a System Level Agreement (SLA) that contains requirements to service level of the system.
-The operators will monitoring the system and keep track if the system fulfill the SLA agreement, and eventually notify the developers when they detect any bugs, errors or breakdowns.
+The operators will monitor the system and keep track if the system fulfill the SLA agreement, and eventually notify the developers when they detect any bugs, errors or breakdowns.